COMPOSITE WINDOWS ARE A POPULAR CHOICE FOR SELF-BUILDERS

 If you’re creating a contemporary new build you will likely opt for larger glazing areas for maximum light, for which our Design series is ideal.
 However if you’re looking for a more traditional style or something with a Scandinavian feel, you might consider glazing bars which can be added as a design feature.

-In our glazing bar article we explain the difference between True Composite Glazing Bars, Bonded (Duplex) Glazing Bars, Integral and Clip on Glazing bars: COMPOSITE WINDOWS GLAZING BARS
+In our glazing bar article we explain the difference between True Composite Glazing Bars, Bonded (Duplex) Glazing Bars, Integral and Clip on Glazing bars: UNDERSTANDING GLAZING BAR OPTIONS

 6. CHOOSING SOUNDPROOF ACOUSTIC COMPOSITE WINDOWS